How many applications do you receive?

 Who makes the decision about my application?

 The U-M History Department has a large faculty, most of whom participate directly in the admissions process including reading files and making recommendations for admissions.
 Generally, the faculty members in your area of interest will be the ones to review your file.
-All files are reviewed by multiple individuals and we do not employ filters (by GPA, GRE scores, etc.).
+All files are reviewed by multiple individuals and we do not employ filters.

 If accepted, can I defer enrollment?

 In general, deferments are discouraged.
 Deferment decisions are made on a case by case basis.
 Applicants must submit a written request to the Admissions Committee explaining why they’d like to defer.
 The committee will evaluate the request and the student will be notified as quickly as possible.